 But that rising demand has been accompanied by rising turnover.
-The health care industry had a median 13.4 percent turnover rate in 2015, up from 9.9 percent in 2010.
+The health care industry had a median 13.8% turnover rate in 2016, up from 9.9% in 2010.

 Some turnover is inevitable, but it doesn't have to be this high.
-Hospitals and health systems can take several steps to retain more employees, Kate Vonderhaar, a senior consultant with Advisory Board's HR Advancement Center, tells the Daily Briefing.
+Hospitals and health systems can take several steps to retain more employees, Kate Vonderhaar, a practice manager with Advisory Board's HR Advancement Center, tells the Daily Briefing.

-But to do so, organizations need to better understand the needs of the key group of workers responsible for more than 25 percent of last year's hospital turnover: employees with less than one year of tenure, many of whom are millennials.
+But to do so, organizations need to better understand the needs of the key group of workers responsible for 30% of last year's turnover at the typical hospital: employees with less than one year of tenure, many of whom are millennials.